-As representatives of the Group our behavior at work and work-related events can have an effect on the Group and our own professional reputation.
-We are expected to respect socially acceptable rules of behavior.
+As representatives of the Group, our behavior at work and work-related events can have an effect on the Group and our own professional reputation.
+We are expected to follow socially acceptable rules of behavior at work and on social media.

-- Professionalism.
-We are expected to respect personal and cultural differences to ensure that everyone enjoys a comfortable atmosphere at work and work-related events.
-We need to make sure there is no sense of exclusion, discrimination or harassment. - At any work-related event, we are all responsible for ensuring our behavior is professional, reasonable and appropriate and that it does not damage the Group's or our own professional reputations.
+- > Professionalism.
+We are expected to respect personal and cultural differences, to ensure that everyone enjoys a comfortable atmosphere at work and work-related events.
+We need to make sure there is no sense of exclusion, discrimination, or harassment. - At any work-related event, we are all responsible for ensuring our behavior is professional, reasonable and appropriate, and that it does not damage the Group's reputation or our own professional reputation. - Do not engage in any conduct, even online, that would not be acceptable in your workplace or that is unlawful.
+We have provided detailed guidance on social media usage-see Appendix for the link.

 - > I am sensitive to personal beliefs and cultural differences and I do not impose my personal opinions on others at work and work-related events. - > At work and work-related events, I must not let alcohol affect my behavior and judgment.
-I must not engage in the unlawful use or possession of drugs and I must respect the relevant smoking policies. - > If I am at a business event, I must remember that I represent the Group so I need to be aware of how my behavior will be perceived by others.
+I must not engage in the unlawful use or possession of drugs and I must respect the relevant smoking policies. - > If I am at a business event, I must remember that I represent the Group, so I need to be aware of how my behavior will be perceived by others. - > My behavior should be consistent both offline and online.